[Skip to Content]

 Details

-Holt K, Kolo S, Louie R. 2021.
-Title V national performance measure 13 (oral health): Strategies for success (2nd ed.).
-Washington, DC: National Maternal and Child Oral Health Resource Center, 25 pp
+Holt K, Kolo S, Louie R. 2025.
+Title V national performance measure on preventive dental visit: Strategies for success.
+Washington, DC: National Maternal and Child Oral Health Resource Center, 23 pp

 National Maternal and Child Oral Health Resource Center